EvieePy/EvieePy/README.md

 https://mysty.io/

-I am a fulltime software engineer in Brisbane Qld.
+I am a full-time software engineer in Brisbane Qld.
 I like to read and listen to music.
-I am a Python Enthusiast and run a discord server dedeicsted to python.
+I am a Python Enthusiast and run a discord server dedicated to python.

-You can contact me at evieepy@gmail.com or om discord: EvieePy#0666
+You can contact me at evieepy@gmail.com or on discord: EvieePy#0666